 JWT Validator rule

 Authenticates requests with a JSON Web Token (JWT) token.
 Service consumers must use their JWT credentials to sign their JWT.
 The rule automatically detects the signing algorithm using the JWT token header and key.
+You can use a policy with a JWT Validator rule for authentication with the Try it out feature in APIM 3.0 Developer Portal.

 Before allowing API access to the consumer, the policy does the following: